herodotdigital/GKRToast/README.md

 <img src="https://raw.githubusercontent.com/AllinMobile/GKRToast/master/Assets/AIMFancyToast.gif" width="320">

 ## Custom subclass
-If you want make a toast with custom layout and animation, you should create a subclass of `GKRToast`, override `+ (GKRToastConfigure *)configure` method and return new confgiration for toast.
-For example if you want to creat a toast, thast shows from left-hand side, you should write something like that:
+If you want make a toast with custom layout and animation, you should create a subclass of `GKRToast`, override `+ (GKRToastConfigure *)configure` method and return new configuration for toast.
+For example if you want to create a toast, that shows from left-hand side, you should write something like that:

 ```objective-c